Snowdar/asv-subtools/README.md

 ```

 #### Accelerate X-vector Extractor of Kaldi
 It will spend so much time to compile nnet3 models for the utterances with different frames when extracting x-vectors based on Kaldi.
 To optimize this problem, ASV-Subtools provides an **offine** modification (MOD) in [subtools/kaldi/sid/nnet3/xvector/extract_xvectors.sh](./kaldi/sid/nnet3/xvector/extract_xvectors.sh) to accelerate extracting.
 This MOD requires two extra commands, **nnet3-compile-xvector-net** and **nnet3-offline-xvector-compute**.
-When extracting x-vectors, all model with different input chunk-size will be compiled firstly.
+When extracting x-vectors, all models with different input chunk-size will be compiled firstly.
 Then the utterances which have the same frames could share a compiled nnet3 network.
 It saves much time by avoiding a lot of duplicate dynamic compilations.

 Besides, the ```scp``` spliting type w.r.t length of utterances ([subtools/splitDataByLength.sh](./splitDataByLength.sh)) is adopted to balance the frames of different ```nj``` when multi-processes is used.